 Hiking (Nearby Hotels)

 In addition to playing out on the water, you’ll want to get at and explore the land.
-If you’ve taken the gondola, you have a good idea as to what waits.
+If you’ve taken the gondola, you have a good idea as to what awaits.
 The Lake Tahoe region is famous for its impressive views all around the shoreline and in the surrounding mountains.
 By hiking to the top of Mount Tallac, you’ll get views of Fallen Leaf Lake, Cascade Lake, Desolation Wilderness and South Lake Tahoe, and from the top of Mount Rose, Reno, Carson City, the Washoe Valley and all of Lake Tahoe come into view.
 Other popular treks include the Emerald Bay Trail, Glacier Meadow Loop, Squaw Valley Trail and the well-known Tahoe Rim Trail.

 Waterfall Hopping (Nearby Hotels)